joshiemoore/snakehdl/docs/bops.md

 <a href="../snakehdl/bops.py#L45"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>

 ## <kbd>class</kbd> `BOp`
-Primitive binary operations that must be implemented in hardware.
+Primitive boolean operations that must be implemented in hardware.

 Users should not instantiate `BOp` objects directly, but rather create them through the API functions available in this module.